-Horse Hoof Anatomy via a Hoof Dissection
+Horse Hoof Anatomy - Explored via a Hoof Dissection

 I created this page to help deepen the understanding of horse hoof anatomy.
 Using a cadaver hoof I have taken a series of photos whilst undertaking a hoof dissection.
 My main aims with this dissection were to show sole and wall thickness, coffin bone location in relation to the sole and wall, lateral cartilage location and digital cushion consistency.